mozilla-lockwise/lockwise-ios/docs/architecture.md

 In short, Flux architecture design maintains a unidirectional data flow, in which a global Dispatcher receives Actions & dispatches them to appropriate Stores.
 The Stores, in turn, process data & provide the source of truth for the Views.
 As users interact with the Views, any updates are made via a dispatched Action and the cycle begins again.
 See this [flux architecture](https://facebook.github.io/flux/docs/overview.html) writeup for more details on the original Flux architecture scheme.

 Lockbox implements a modified version of the described architecture (LockFlux), keeping in mind that the original implementation ignores asynchronous work.
-The key difference is in the implementation of an `ActionHandler` class.
-The `ActionHandler`s in some cases are a simple pass-through class for the dispatcher, but in others do some background work before dispatching the `Action`.

 ### Memory Management

-The six major components of this architecture (`View`, `Presenter`, `Store`, `Dispatcher`, `ActionHandler`, and `Action`) have distinct lifecycle management based on their functions.
+The five major components of this architecture (`View`, `Presenter`, `Store`, `Dispatcher`, and `Action`) have distinct lifecycle management based on their functions.

 `View`/`Presenter` pairs are allocated and de-allocated as views get displayed or hidden in turn.

-`Store`s, `ActionHandler`s, and the `Dispatcher` are global singleton objects, meaning that they get lazy-loaded by the application as their shared members get accessed by the `Presenter`s for view configuration or dispatching.
+`Store`s and the `Dispatcher` are global singleton objects, meaning that they get lazy-loaded by the application as their shared members get accessed by the `Presenter`s for view configuration or dispatching.

 `Action`s get deallocated as soon as they reach the end observer for their intended function.